robgonnella/ardi/README.md

 By default ardi will connect to the serial port and print logs.
 Ardi will read the sketch file and attempt to auto-detect the baud rate.
-To manually specify the buad rate run:
+To manually specify the baud rate run:
 `ardi <sketch_name> --baud <BAUD_RATE>`